 - Keep your fire out from under trees, low-hanging plants or flowers, and away from anything flammable.

 - Stay hydrated by drinking plenty of water.
 A good rule of thumb is the “8x8 rule” or 8 glasses of 8 ounces of water each day.

 - Keep a first aid kit handy at home and in the car, for cuts, scrapes, burns, or insect bites.

-- Use repellent containing DEET or other EPA-approved ingredients if you’re going to be around trees or brush, West Nile virus and Lime disease are all transmitted by insects that are out in the summer months.
+- Use repellent containing DEET or other EPA-approved ingredients if you’re going to be around trees or brush, as Zika, West Nile virus and Lyme disease are all transmitted by insects that are out in the summer months.

 - Protect your skin by using a sunscreen with an SPF of at least 30, which blocks 97 percent of the sun’s UVB rays.
 Keep in mind that the sun’s UVB rays can cause damage to your skin in as little as 15 minutes.